RedTurtle/rt.filenotindexed/README.rst

 It will be really slow, but probably the indexed files are not the reason why you are performing the action.

-Or: you really don't want that Plone index contents fo your files.
+Or: you really don't want that Plone index contents of your files.

 How it works
 ============